luccampbell/CS115_Words/README.md

 # CS115_Words
-Returns list a words from dictionary whose sum of numerical values assigned to each letter == number entered by user.

-Program reads through an input file titled "dictionary.txt".
-It assigns a number value to each letter in each word.
-Then selection sort is applied to organize dictionary in ascending order in terms of numerical sum of each word.
+Assigns a numeric value to each letter in the english alphabet.

-The user is then prompted to enter a number.
-Each word associated with that number will be displayed.
+Prompts user to enter a number value.

+Goes through dictionary of > 50,000 words and finds all words whose sum equals the user-entered number.

+Returns a list of all words with corrisponding values in alphabetical order.